A Healthy Kidney Bean Curry

 - Pour in the kidney beans and continue cooking until heated through.

-- Season with salt and pepper or my CURRY GUY spiced salt and sprinkle with the chopped coriander to serve.
+- Season with salt and pepper and sprinkle with the chopped coriander to serve.